 I have never snapped photos as fast as I did for this.
 Not because it’s a freezing cold day here in Sydney and I wanted to snap pictures before the cheese hardened and look completely unappetising, but because THIS IS MY LUNCH!
 Do you know the first rule of Food Photography?
 “Never take photos when you’re hungry.”
 Lesson well learned today.
 It’s self inflicted cruel and unusual torture.

-This pizza is great to either make ahead and freeze, or make fresh for a mid week meal.
+These Mexican Pizzas are great to either make ahead and freeze, or make fresh for a mid week meal.
 It literally takes 10 minutes to put 4 together, then not much more than 5 minutes to cook in a screaming hot oven.
 You need that oven cranked right up!
 You want the base of the pizza to be as crispy as possible without the cheese burning.

-A tip for freezing them is to assemble each pizza on a piece of foil or baking paper.
+A tip for freezing Mexican Pizzas is to assemble each pizza on a piece of foil or baking paper.
 Then that way they are easy to pick up and stack on top of each other.
 Wrap them in cling wrap and pop them in the freezer.
 To bake, just thaw them for about 30 minutes to an hour so the base is properly defrosted.
 It doesn’t matter if the topping is still partially frozen because you actually want the base to cook more than the topping to get it as crispy as possible without burning the cheese.

 Homemade frozen pizzas cost a fraction of takeout and tastes a million times better than store bought frozen pizza.
 I can’t put my finger on it, but there is something so odd about the taste of store bought frozen pizzas.
 I tried it once and will never again.
 Especially when it’s so quick to make homemade pizzas if you use flatbread as the base!